kelcho-spense/BlazorCalendar-sample/README.md

  - Go back to your project folder and open the cmd then the run the command dotnet run.
  And ready to go.

+### Enjoy the course and hope you get all the benefits within your journey in Blazor WebAssembly